 Climb aboard the 21-passenger air-conditioned bus and prepare to be educated and entertained.
 This tour offers a two-hour ...
 More

 Climb aboard the 21-passenger air-conditioned bus and prepare to be educated and entertained.
-This tour offers a two-hour exploration of Charleston like no other.
-The owner and tour guide is fluent in the Gullah language and well versed in Gullah culture and history.
+This tour offers a two-hour exploration of Charleston and begins and ends at the Visitor Center where tickets can be purchased.
+The tour guide is fluent in the Gullah language and well versed in Gullah culture and history.
 Peppered with anecdotes and Gullah speak, tours are humorous and enlightening.
 The emphasis is on the influences and contributions of original black Charlestonians.
 A highlight: meeting Philip Simmons, blacksmith and Local National Treasure.
-Open from Monday to Friday from 11am and 1pm and from Saturday from 11am and 3pm.

 If you are ever in Charleston, S.C., please take this tour with Mr. Alphonso Brown!
 Mr. Brown is a historian, a comedian, and an educator of Charleston, the Gullah language, and life.
 You will be thoroughly educated and entertained.
 Other than spending time with my sugar, this tour was the highlight of my trip!